Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 How do I make the perfect cappuccino?

-To make the perfect cappuccino, first, make sure you use the right ratio of ingredients.
+To make the perfect cappuccino, first ensure you use the correct ratio of ingredients.

 If you use too much espresso, it'll be too strong, and if you use too much milk or foam, it'll drown out the espresso flavor.

-You also need to make sure that you make the espresso and steam the milk properly.
+You also need to ensure that you make the espresso and steam the milk correctly.

 If you don't brew your espresso shot correctly, the drink might be too bitter or taste burnt.

-If you steam the milk for too long, it’ll taste burnt, and it’ll be hard to properly pour the steamed milk into the espresso, which can mess up your layering.
+If you steam the milk for too long, it'll taste burnt, and it'll be difficult to pour the steamed milk properly into the espresso, which can disrupt your layering.

-Finally, you want to try to pour the milk in a way that looks aesthetically pleasing.
+Finally, try to pour the milk in a way that looks aesthetically pleasing.
 Latte art is a big part of what baristas do, and they want to do it right.

-If you want to learn latte art on your own, check out the book Latte Art by Skyler Breone (available on Amazon.com).
+If you want to learn latte art on your own, check out the book Latte Art by Skyler Breone.

 There are more than ten designs that you'll learn in this book, plus other useful information like how to make foam and how to practice latte art without constantly making drinks.